 Nestor (aka “Captain”)

 Yolanda grew up in a small, suburban Michigan town and came of age in the Hardcore/Punk scene of greater Detroit.
-As a teenager, she spent her weeknights training Muay Thai and Savate (French) Kickboxing, and spent her weekends at “shows” seeing bands play in basements, coffee shops and small venues.
-Her interest in travel began when she started taking road trips with friends to see some of her favorite bands play at music “fests” in Chicago, Kentucky, Toronto, etc. She was also lucky enough to have an amazing, well-traveled grandmother who took her to Europe when was 16!
-Seeing the sights of London, Amsterdam, and Paris was such an eye-opener for her, and helped plant the seeds of wanderlust she has today.
-Upon graduating high school, she left Michigan to attend college in Boston for a bit, eventually returning back to Michigan to get her doctorate and then began her career as a Physical Therapist.
-Her non-academic life has been nearly as adventure-filled as Nestor’s.
-After her early days of kickboxing and road tripping, she became a fairly serious tattoo collector (Michele Wortman, Juan Salgado, Conan Lea), a runner (with a handful of 13.1’s + one 26.2 under her belt), a rock climber, and now a sailor.
-She completed ASA 101-103 on Lake St. Clair, has become an excellent first mate, and continues to fine-tune her skills while sailing with Nestor in the Caribbean.
+As a teenager, she spent weeknights training Muay Thai and Savate (French) Kickboxing and spent weekends at shows seeing bands play in basements, coffee shops, and small venues.
+Her interest in travel began in high school while taking road trips to music fests in Chicago, Kentucky, Toronto, etc. She was also lucky enough to have an amazing, well-traveled grandmother who took her to Europe when she was 16!
+Seeing the sights of London, Amsterdam, and Paris was an eye-opener for her; it inspired her to move to Boston for college and helped plant the seeds of wanderlust she has today.
+Upon graduating high school, she left Michigan to attend Suffolk University (Boston) for a bit, eventually returning back home to finish her Bachelor’s Degree, get her Doctorate and begin her career as a physical therapist.
+Her non-academic life has been adventure-filled as well.
+After her early days of kickboxing, punk rock, and writing zines, she became a serious tattoo collector (Michele Wortman, Juan Salgado, Conan Lea, Phil Garcia), a runner (with half dozen 13.1’s + a 26.2 under her belt), a rock climber, and now a sailor.
+She completed ASA 101-103 on Lake St. Clair, has become a serious first mate, and continues to fine-tune her skills while sailing with Nestor in the Caribbean & beyond.

 Why Blue Buddha?